rioter00/MAGD487/PortfolioCreationAssignment.md

 <a named="part1"></a>
 # Part One: Portfolio Creation - 200 points - Due 3/19

+**If you have created a portfolio prior to this course, show it to Prof. Hwang, as you may be excused from this assignment.
+If you have a complete portfolio, you will still present on 3/19**
+**If you have completed your portfolio and have show Prof. Hwang, you can start your [project](ProjectPlan.md).

 ## Objectives
 + Research effective portfolios
 + Research appropriate platforms to host portfolio content